rafabene/rafabene.github.io/_posts/2015-12-15-docker-learning-path-wildfly.md

 You can see how powerful is Kubernetes in this video: [https://www.youtube.com/watch?v=AAS5Mq9EktI](https://www.youtube.com/watch?v=AAS5Mq9EktI) - Ray Tsang (Google) and Arjen Wassink (Quintor) demonstrate at Devoxx Antwerp 2015 what happens when you pull the plug on a Docker cluster running on Raspberry Pi's.

-## Openshift v3
+## OpenShift v3

-Finally we land in [Openshift v3](https://www.openshift.org).
+Finally we land in [OpenShift v3](https://www.openshift.org).

 > "OpenShift 3 is built around a core of application containers powered by Docker, with orchestration and management provided by Kubernetes, on a foundation of Atomic and Enterprise Linux.
 OpenShift Origin is the upstream community project that brings it all together along with extensions, to accelerate application development and deployment." (http://www.openshift.org/)

 ![](/images/openshift_logo.png)

-In the next weeks I'll be updating the material available at [github.com/rafabene/devops-demo](https://github.com/rafabene/devops-demo) to include instructions to Openshift
+In the next weeks I'll be updating the material available at [github.com/rafabene/devops-demo](https://github.com/rafabene/devops-demo) to include instructions to OpenShift

 # Conclusion